October 13th – Boulder Colorado 23, Iowa State 21

 – The 85-yard touchdown pass from Steve Vogel to Ron Brown was the third-longest hookup in school history.
 Previously, there were two 87-yard plays: from Zack Jordan to Frank Bernardi against Kansas in 1952 (ironically not for a score), and from Randy Essington to Walter Stanley against Texas Tech in 1981.

 – Dave DeLine’s 52-yard field goal was the fifth longest in school history to that date.

 – Ron Brown had only five catches against Iowa State, but he made them work for him.
 His 158 yards receiving were a career high, and, at the time, tied for second most yards receiving in a single game in school history, tied with Cliff Branch (v.
 Missouri, 1970), and behind only Walter Stanley’s 222 yards against Texas Tech in 1981.

 – The Buffs, despite the win, set an infamous school record.
 On the day, the Buffs “rushed” the ball 38 times, for a minus-16 yards.
 Helped by quarterback Steve Vogel’s stat line: nine rushes, minus-60 yards, Colorado broke a school record dating back to 1946, when Texas held the Buffs to minus-eight yards rushing.
 The only other game in which Colorado had been held to negative yardage prior to the Iowa State game in 1984 came in 1964, when the Buffs recorded minus-three yards against Nebraska.

-- Iowa State would go on to post a 2-7-2 record in 1984, 0-5-2 in Big Eight play, keeping the Buffs from finishing in the conference cellar.
+– Iowa State would go on to post a 2-7-2 record in 1984, 0-5-2 in Big Eight play, a record which kept the Buffs from finishing in the conference cellar.